pedrogonzaleznunez/pedrogonzaleznunez/README.md

-## Hi there, I'm Pedro.
-22-year-old Software Eng.
+## Hi there,
+I'm Pedro, a 22-year-old Software Eng.
 Student at ITBA

 ### These are my skills